-Responsible for all logistics and brand development, Bilal Khan has a background in watch retail having worked with Swiss luxury brand IWC in Geneva.
-Bilal is also familiar with the machinations of the pre-owned and vintage watch market what with a stint at auction house Christie’s.
+Responsible for all logistics and brand development, Bilal Khan has a background in watch retail having worked with the Swiss luxury brand IWC in Geneva.
+Bilal is also familiar with the machinations of the pre-owned and vintage watch market world with a stint at auction house Christie’s.

 The man with the plan, Shahzaib Khan was well ensconced in the world of private banking before stumbling down the rabbit hole of horology.
 As the founder and managing director, he leads strategy and manages all of Salon des Horlogers’ client and brand relations.

 After a long career as a senior executive with a leading Swiss private bank, Shoaib Khan joined his brother in 2016.
 Salon des Horlogers benefits from his keen managerial acumen and presently Shoaib looks after the salon's European interests.